Property Management Blog

 Oklahoma Security Deposit Laws

 Title 41 of Oklahoma Statutes guarantees landlords certain rights after establishing a rental agreement with a tenant.
-Among these is the right to ask tenants for a security deposit before moving in.
+Among these is the right to ask renters for a security deposit before moving in.

 When renting out a property, you can be exposed to certain risks.
-These may include late rent or utility bill payments, negligent property damage, or even premature lease termination.
+These may include late or unpaid rent or utility bills, negligent property damage, or even premature lease agreement termination.
 These can have a severe impact on your bottom line.

 That’s why charging a security deposit, in line with landlord-tenant laws, is important.
 It can help you offset all or some of these costs.
 But in so doing, you must be mindful of the Oklahoma security deposit laws.
 The following are important basics of the Oklahoma security deposit laws that you must abide by.